Kyrobi/Cynagen/Files/Updates.md

 Please note that this document might not always be up to date (Kinda ironic).
 If you want the latest updates, consider joining our [Discord](https://discordapp.com/invite/B5JW7qp).

+### Jul 20, 2019
+- Performance improvements.
+- Additionally, item frames should be a lot less laggy now.
+Therefor the limits on them has been increased.<br><br>

 ### Jul 26, 2019
 - Performance Improvements.<br><br>